2100 accredited US Universities for Graduate Programs. 400+ specializations.

 The Master of Science in Cyber and land Security Administration (MSCHSA) is a 36-credit graduate program that focuses on the practical and theoretical aspects of enforcing and ensuring cyber and land security.
 There is also a strong emphasis on leadership throughout the program.

-Provide graduate level studies for the non-traditional student involved in security.
+Provide graduate-level studies for non-traditional students involved in security.

 Encourage the development of high-quality, applied research for the practitioners in the field of cyber and land security.